TFHRCFASTNDElab/CHARISMA/phased-array-ultrasonic-testing/PAUTvisualization/README.md

 # PAUT Visualization

 The algorithm aims to reproduce the A-scans for all the swept angles recorded during PAUT data acquisition for given length and construct B, C, and corrected S-scans from it.
-B-scans are the atacked A-scans arranged one after the other with the amplitude of the signals presented in color coded images.
-C-scan in sectorial scans provides a top view image where the position of the discontinuities is plotted according to the focal loaw sequence generating different angles.
+B-scans are the stacked A-scans arranged one after the other with the amplitude of the signals presented in color coded images.
+C-scan in sectorial scans provides a top view image where the position of the discontinuities is plotted according to the focal law sequence generating different angles.
 The s-scan displays the range of the swept angles as defined in the PAUT test setup, using a fixed aperture.

 ## Requirements